 I was intrigued when I stumbled across the method on Erin’s blog, Naturally Ella.
-Visits to Erin’s blog always leave me drooling, but this one sent me on an investigative mission–could bread made in “five minutes a day” possibly taste as good as more traditional methods?
-I ended up on Amazon, read several of the hundreds of five star reviews for the original book, and discovered the mastermind baking duo’s second book, Healthy Bread in Five Minutes a Day: 100 New Recipes Featuring Whole Grains, Fruits, Vegetables, and Gluten-Free Ingredients.
+Visits to Erin’s blog always leave me drooling, but this one sent me on an investigative mission—could bread made in “five minutes a day” possibly taste as good as more traditional methods?
+I ended up on Amazon and discovered the mastermind baking duo’s second book, Healthy Bread in Five Minutes a Day: 100 New Recipes Featuring Whole Grains, Fruits, Vegetables, and Gluten-Free Ingredients.
 Sold!

 After devouring the first couple of chapters and buying vital wheat gluten at the grocery store, I approached the master recipe with slight apprehension.
 Would I mess up?
 Ruin an entire batch?
 I’m prone to baking mishaps.
 Fortunately, the method proved as simple and easy as promised.
 The loaves in these pictures are the result of my first attempt at bread baking with the master dough.
 Trust me, the bread tasted as good as it looked.